Millions of Americans face below-zero temperatures as weekend storms bring more Arctic air and snow

-Subfreezing temperatures across much of the U.S. left millions of Americans facing potentially dangerous cold Sunday as Arctic storms threatened near-blizzard conditions in the northeast and several inches of snow in portions of the South.
+Subfreezing temperatures across much of the U.S. left millions of Americans facing potentially dangerous cold on Sunday as Arctic storms threatened near-blizzard conditions in the Northeast and several inches of snow in parts of the South.

-Even parts of northern Louisiana, Alabama and Georgia could also see snow.
-In Shreveport, Louisiana, Mary Trammel was among residents who stocked up on bottled water, food and fuel for generators ahead of subfreezing weather forecast to bring up an inch of snow and leave roads coated in ice.
+Even parts of northern Louisiana, Alabama and Georgia could see snow.
+In Shreveport, Louisiana, Mary Trammel was among residents who stocked up on bottled water, food and fuel for generators ahead of subfreezing weather forecast to bring up an inch (2.5 centimeters) of snow and leave roads coated in ice.

 "It's cold out here," said Tramel, who told KSLA-TV she bought bread and ingredients for enough soup to last multiple days.
 "I can get what I need and make sure the house is stored good."